 Annals of Biomedical Engineering

-Chien, Jung Hung; Eikema, Diderik Jan Anthony; Mukherjee, Mukul; and Stergiou, Nicholas, "Locomotor Sensory Organization Test: A Novel Paradigm for the Assessment of Sensory Contributions in Gait" (2014).
+Chien, Jung Hung; Eikema, Diderik Jan Anthony; Mukherjee, Mukul; and Stergiou, Nikolaos, "Locomotor Sensory Organization Test: A Novel Paradigm for the Assessment of Sensory Contributions in Gait" (2014).
 Journal Articles.
 71.